arhat-dev/dukkha/docs/renderers/transform.md

   value: foo
   ops:
   - template: |-
-      {{ .Value }}-do-something
+      {{ VALUE }}-do-something
   - shell: |-
       echo ${VALUE}
 ```

-Use operations like [template](https://golang.org/pkg/text/template/) to transform string value into arbitrary valid yaml or just plain string, and use the result as the field value.
+Use operations to transform string value into arbitrary valid yaml or just plain string, and use the result as the field value.

 ## Config Options